shmsong/torchUtils/perf_experiment/README.md

 **How to Run**

-Every parameter is in run.sh.
-Edit and source run.sh
+Every parameter is in run.sh

 **512 x 1024 Pointwise graph:**